mi-xzs/Repmi/README.md

 - **Service layer** isolates backend access; screens never call Supabase directly for data (only auth flows use the client SDK directly).
 - **Row-Level Security is the access boundary** — the app ships only the public *anon* key; the database enforces who can read/write each row.
-- **Offline-aware** — a secure local cache (validated with Zod) keeps the app responsive and resilient.
+- **Offline-aware** — a secure local cache (encrypted on native , validated with Zod) keeps the app responsive and resilient.

-## 🔐 Security & Engineering Highlights
+## Security Highlights

 This is what sets Repmi apart from a typical portfolio app: